Turkish Hammam & Everything You Need To Know

 It’s hot, hot, hot!

 This is referred to as the ‘hararet,’ and this part of the hammam is iconic.
-It is what you would have seen in many magazines and websites promoting hammams.
+You would have seen it in many magazines and websites promoting the best hammams.

-Some hammams allow sexes to mix in the sauna area and some don’t; this will again depend on where you go.
+Some hammams allow sexes to mix in the sauna area, and some don’t; this depends again on where you go.
 Once you’ve sweated all those impurities out, you’ll be taken into the hammam itself.

 Marble Slab

 Next, you’ll be asked to lay on a marble slab on your back.
 This is called the gobektasi.
-You’ll be left there for a few minutes, and then your attendant will come into the room.
+You’ll be left there for a few minutes, and your attendant will enter the hammam room.

-You’re first soaked with warm water, and a lot of soap suds come your way.
-While these suds are coming at you left, right, and center, you’re massaged with what can only be described as a huge loofah known as a – kese – this mitten with scrub off the dead cells of your skin (though it may feel like a layer of skin comes off too!).
+You’re first soaked with warm water, and many soap suds come your way.
+While these suds are coming at you left, right, and center, you’re massaged with what can only be described as a huge loofah known as a – kese – this mitten will scrub off the dead cells of your skin (though it may feel like a layer of skin comes off too!).

 Time To Get Clean